1. Introduction

 Lighting can tell the full story and is very important.
 This gives the perception of a larger space where it may be limited.

 Regarding the dinner bar, you should consider pendant lighting to prevent it from competing with the bar in terms of prominence.
-If your bar is located in a corner, using
+If your bar is located in a corner, using the under-cabinet light will create a welcoming atmosphere for the bar.

 Lighting serves a practical purpose and enhances the aesthetic of your breakfast bar, making it a focal point in your kitchen.